OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 Languages, Grammars, and Machines
 ---------------------------------

-A :term:`language` is simply a collection of strings.
+A :term:`language` is simply a collection of strings (specifically, a subset of the strings that can be derived from some :term:`alphabet`).
 A fundamental thing to be able to do with a string is to determine whether or not it is part of a given language.
 This semester, we are studying various types of machines to see what